Macrobiotic Education at French Meadows

 Shirley Tung was born in Phoenix, is widowed, and has 2 grown sons.
 She has a BS in Nursing, a MA in Pastoral Ministry, and a MA in Feminist Spirituality.
 Shirley has worked in medical/surgical nursing, emergency room nursing, office nursing, as a porta-medic (insurance physicals), in retail businesses, and as a specialist in adoptions and foster care in Arizona.
 She is currently Manager of Real Estate and Coordinator of Refugee and Social Justice Issues.
 Shirley is an activist in political issues, frequently doing civil disobedience.
 She has taken classes for 17 years in Tai Chi and is now doing “weapons and 2 persons sets.”
 Shirley is a certified teacher of qi gong which can be found on the website of Master Hong and is also certified in Yang style Tai Chi with Kai Yung Tung, L.A. through David Block in Phoenix.
 She has taught Tai Chi and Qi Gong at Phoenix College and Sun City groups, and at Camelback Inn Resort.

-Saci McDonald has been practicing massage and other bodywork modalities for 23 years.
-She received her initial training at Educating Hands School of Massage in Miami, Florida and further education from John Maguire with the Kinesiology Certification Program.
-In 2003, Saci added Pilates with an intensive training by nationally recognized Pilates teacher trainer, Carol Appel of Body Kinetics in Mill Valley.
-Saci is currently in private practice at her home studio in San Rafael, CA. She has been attending the French Meadows Summer Camp since 2000 and will be teaching a Pilates mat class and offering private bodywork/massage sessions this summer.
+Saci McDonald began her journey in the healing arts in 1989.
+She received her initial training at Educating Hands School of Massage in Miami, Florida and further education from John Maguire at the Kinesiology Institute in 1997.
+In 2003, Saci added Pilates with an intensive training by nationally recognized Pilates teacher Carol Appel of Body Kinetics in Mill Valley.
+Saci is currently in private practice at her home studio in San Rafael, CA. She has been attending the French Meadows Summer Camp since 2000 and will be teaching a Pilates mat class and will also be offering private sessions in energy kinesiology, massage and pilates.
+To learn more, go to www.sacimcdonald.com.

 Additional presenters will be announced here and in Macrobiotics Today.